morisja/morisja.github.io/france.md

 We got an MG3 EV Hybrid which was excellent.
 Cost us around $80 in gas for the entire trip.
 I would not hesitate to rent one again.

-For the first couple of nights we stayed at  https://www.hotel-lesmouettes.com/ which was great.
+For the first couple of nights we stayed at [Les Mouettes](https://www.hotel-lesmouettes.com/) which was great.
 We visited Colliore one evening.

 Tips:
 - buy water in 6x1L packages - we needed it